 Safety in our Schools

 Keeping our staff and students safe is our number one priority in North Thurston Public Schools!
 We are in a constant state of improvement as we train, implement, and test various safety protocols and programs throughout our District.
-We strive to keep our staff and students safe, and ensure they feel safe at work and play in our schools.
-Learn more below.
-Read the article in Thurston Talk about safety in our District!
+Our goal is to ensure everyone feels safe at work and play in our schools.
+Learn more about our safety structures on this webpage.

 Cameras in Schools

-We have increased the cameras from 270 to 1,400 cameras providing coverage in all of our interior common spaces with completely coverage to all of our 22 buildings.
-North Thurston High School and Pleasant Glade Construction will increase that number to 1,550.
+Since our 2014 bond, we have increased the number of security cameras from 270 to 1,400!
+These high-definition cameras provide extensive coverage for our interior common spaces and campus exteriors at all 22 schools.
+Modernizations at North Thurston High School and Pleasant Glade Elementary will increase that number to 1,550.
 Law enforcement will also have direct access to these camera feeds during a critical event.

 Critical Incident Response Team

 Our Critical Incident Response Team coordinates a variety of services to support our schools in the event of a crisis.
 The Team provides communication support, ensures site safety, provides transportation and food services, coordinates student reunification, and provides student and staff support.
-We also have a Crisis Recovery Team made up of school counselors, nurses, communications, and other staff in case a crisis occurs at one of our schools.
-They are trained to provide immediate and ongoing support to students, staff, and families to help mitigate the emotional impact of a critical incident.
-Learn more about them!
+We also have a Crisis Recovery Team made up of school counselors, nurses, and other staff trained to provide immediate and ongoing support to students, staff, and families to help alleviate the emotional impact of a critical incident.